simonpcouch/syrup/README.md

 their `rss` is once again `NA`.
 The parent process wraps up its computations before completing evaluation of the expression, at which point `syrup()` returns.

+Note that memory is weird; in the above plot, the total memory allotted to the parent session and its five workers at each ID is not simply the sum of those `rss` values, as memory is shared among them.

 ## Scope